mike-w-kelly/umbraco-blog/README.md

 - commit changes and files added by umbraco and articulate to GitHub.
 - umbraco ships with a default .gitignore
 - in the terminal we can do git add . in the root dir and then git commit -m "initial commit" and git push
-- or in the right menu select Git Changes and commit all with a message
+- or in the right menu select Git Changes and commit all with a message, then push the up arrow icon

 Host on Azure
 - you will need an azure account